hassanjkhan/FetchExercise/README.md

 ## Description

-Create an iOS application that would consume the open-source SeatGeek API and display events in a UITableView as shown in the below screenshots.
+Created an iOS application that would consume the open-source SeatGeek API and display events in a UITableView as shown in the below screenshots.
 To search an event UISearchBar should be used and it should be placed on the top of the UITableView.
 The application needs to fetch relevant events from SeatGeek API while user is